theramiyer/blog/content/post/2023/i-watched-the-kerala-story.md

 If one argued that all these people left the country on fake passports and visas, there is absolutely no way in this connected world that the numbers surpassed the legitimate passport holders.
 That would kick off alarm bells everywhere, not just India.

-Superimposing this number to the young women population of Kerala---which stands at 4.3 million---the number of young Keralite women holding passports would be around 221,450.
+Superimposing this number on the young women population of Kerala---which stands at 4.3 million---the number of young Keralite women holding passports would be around 221,450.
 Kasaragod would be much lower at 8858.
 32,000 out of 8858 women ... oh, wait.
 For this math to work, the rate of passport ownership among young women in Kerala would have to be at least about 18.6%, and _all_ of these women would have to convert to Islam and join the ISIS---and travel.

-Agreed that passport ownership seems to be the highest among students and among people whose income is above the poverty line, but still, what are the odds?
+Granted that passport ownership does seem to be the highest among students and among people whose income is above the poverty line, still, what are the odds?

-### Traditions and 'family values'

-One of the most important aspects to this is that the Indian Muslim population is based on Sufistic traditions.{{< sidenote singhReportAlQaedaIndian2019 >}}Report on al-Qaeda in the Indian Subcontinent’s growing influence alarmist: official ([The Hindu](https://www.thehindu.com/news/national/report-on-al-qaeda-in-the-indian-subcontinents-growing-influence-alarmist-official/article26082410.ece)){{< /sidenote >}} And as pointed out by Mr Rajnath Singh in 2016 as the then Union Home Minister, the Muslim families themselves are playing an active role in preventing their children from getting radicalised.{{< sidenote kumarMuslimFamiliesPreventing2016 >}}Muslim families preventing ISIS influence from spreading: Rajnath Singh ([The Hindu](https://timesofindia.indiatimes.com/india/Muslim-families-preventing-ISIS-influence-from-spreading-Rajnath-Singh/articleshow/50408088.cms)){{< /sidenote >}}

 ## Let us talk conversions